-where $X_{ij}^{(l)} = \langle X_{i}^{(l)}, \phi_{j} \rangle_{L^{2}}$ and $\beta_{j}^{(l)}= \langle \beta^{(l)}, \phi_{j} \rangle_{L^{2}}$.
-One can then measure the relatedness among tasks by the $\ell^{1}$ or $\ell^{2}$ norm as previous works did for the high-dimensional linear regression.
-However, even though it is meaningful to quantify relatedness via sparsity magnitude in high-dimensional linear regression, it does not necessarily hold for FLR, i.e. the coefficient scores $\{\beta_{j}^{(l)}\}$ are not necessarily sparse.
-Moreover, from the functional data analysis literature, it is well known that one has to have some kind of structure in the estimator like smoothness otherwise one cannot estimate anything.
-Therefore, one should quantify the relatedness between different FLR tasks within certain functional spaces that possess the structures tied to the property in the coefficient function.
-These structural properties, e.g. continuity/smoothness/periodic, can be naturally encapsulated via the corresponding kernels and thus making the functional spaces as RKHSs.
-Consequently, quantifying the relatedness by the distance within a certain RKHS provides interpretability of the transfer learning process since the type of information that got transferred is tied to the structural properties of the used RKHS.
-We also note that this method will only be valid on some selected and few real-world applications but is broadly applicable since the reproducing kernel can be tailored to the application problem accordingly.
-For example, one is able to transfer the structural information about continuity or smoothness by picking $K$ to be a Sobolev kernel, and about periodicity by picking periodic kernels like $K(x_1,x_2) = exp\left( - 2/l^{2} \sin\left(\pi |x_1 - x_2|/p \right) \right)$ where $l$ is the lengthscale and $p$ is the period.
-One also is able to transfer structural information in multiple aspects simultaneously by measuring $\delta^{(l)}$ in the intersection of all these RKHSs, which still turns out to be a valid RKHS with its reproducing kernel determined in quadratic form, see Theorem 2.2.3 in \citet{okutmucstur2005reproducing}.
+To explore the similarity tied to the structure of coefficient functions, one should quantify the similarity between tasks within certain functional spaces that possess the same structures.
+These structural properties, e.g., continuity/smoothness/periodicity, can be naturally encapsulated via kernels and their corresponding RKHS.
+Consequently, quantifying the similarity within a certain RKHS provides interpretability since the type of information transferred is tied to the structural properties of the used RKHS.
+We also note that this method is broadly applicable since the reproducing kernel can be tailored to the application problem accordingly.
+For example, one can transfer the information about continuity or smoothness by picking $K$ to be a Sobolev kernel, and about periodicity by picking periodic kernels like $K(x_1,x_2) = exp\left( - 2/l^{2} \sin\left(\pi |x_1 - x_2|/p \right) \right)$ where $l$ is the lengthscale and $p$ is the period.